The Next James Bond Film Is Getting Its First Black & Female 007

 Waller-Bridge, who is the creator of Killing Eve and Fleabag, previously said that her intention was to make sure that the Bond girls felt like real people.
 Given the feminist approaches of her TV shows, Lynch should have a lot of material to work with, even if Craig is still the star of the film as Bond.

-The Bond 25 film is being directed by Cary Fukunaga (True Detective), and is expected to hit theaters on April 8, 2020.
+The Bond 25 film is being directed by Cary Fukunaga (True Detective), and is expected to hit theatres on April 8, 2020.

 Advertisement